Ashleigh Barty: Early life and background

-Ashleigh Jacinta Barty was born on 24 April 1996 in Ipswich, Queensland to Josie and Robert Barty.
+Ashleigh Jacinta Barty, known as "Ash", was born on 24 April 1996 in Ipswich, Queensland to Josie and Robert Barty.
 Her father grew up in the rural North Queensland town of Bowen where he became a Queensland and Australian representative in golf and later worked for the State Library of Queensland.
 Her mother is the daughter of English immigrants, was a state representative for Queensland in golf in her younger years, and began working as a radiographer after retiring from golf.
-Through her great-grandmother, Barty is a member of the Indigenous Australian Ngaragu people, the Aboriginal people of southern New South Wales and northeastern Victoria.
+Through her great-grandmother, Barty is of the Indigenous Australian Ngaragu people, the Aboriginal people of southern New South Wales and northeastern Victoria.
 She grew up in Springfield, a suburb of Ipswich, Queensland, and attended Woodcrest State College throughout her upbringing.
 She has two older sisters named Sara and Ali.
 Besides tennis, Barty also played netball as a child, but decided to focus on tennis because she "thought netball was a girls' game" and because her sisters were better than her at that sport.
-She did not play cricket while growing up.

 Barty started working with her longtime junior coach Jim Joyce at the West Brisbane Tennis Centre at the age of four.
 Joyce remarked that he did not typically train children as young as Barty, but made an exception because of her excellent hand-eye coordination and high level of focus.
 He recalled a moment from their first lesson, saying, "The first ball I threw to her, bang!
-She hit it right back.”
+She hit it right back."
 As a child, Barty also practised at home, remembering, "I used to hit the ball against [the wall exterior to our living room] every day after school, for hours on end."
 By the time she was nine, she was practising against boys who were six years older.
 At the age of 12, she was playing against male adults.
 She first met her mentor, Alicia Molik, at the under-12 national championships in Melbourne.

 Former tennis professional Scott Draper later joined Barty's coaching team and worked with her at the National Academy.
 When she was 15 years old, former top 20 player Jason Stoltenberg took over as her primary coach.
 Barty's junior schedule took her to Europe and away from her family in Australia for much of the year.
 The season she turned 17, she was only home for 27 days during the entire calendar year.